For an overview of the program click here.

 The MAcc program consists of 30 semester hours of graduate coursework.
 The accounting theory class, ACC 680, should be taken toward the end of the student's program, must be taken at UAH, and must be completed with a grade of B- or better.

 The MAcc curriculum consists of the following courses:

 5xx or 6xx Level Business Elective 2

 Students planning to sit for the CPA examination in Alabama can find the current requirements at the Alabama State Board of Public Accountancy.

-A thesis option requiring 30 semester hours of graduate work, including 6 semester hours of thesis credit is available.
+A thesis option requiring 30 semester hours of graduate work, including 6 semester hours of thesis credit.
 Students interested in this option should contact the Director of Graduate Programs, BAB 102, 256.824.6681, before completing 12 semester hours of graduate study.

 Up to 12 semester hours of graduate credit taken at other universities may be transferred to meet MAcc degree requirements.
 Inquiries about the transferability of specific courses should be directed to the Director of Graduate Programs, who will consult with the faculty to determine whether the content of the class will be accepted for transfer credit.

 In some circumstances, a student may need to take a graduate course at another institution while enrolled in a UAH degree program.
 The transfer of such credit back to UAH must be approved by the department and by the graduate dean prior to the student enrolling at the other institution.

 Business Administration Building, Room 102